 jar task — and the dependency information of the Java api and runtime variants.

 It may also define additional variants, for example sources and Javadoc, with the corresponding artifacts.

 A configuration is a named set of dependencies grouped together for a specific goal.
 Configurations provide access to the underlying, resolved modules and their artifacts.
 For more information, see the sections on dependency configurations as well as resolvable and consumable configurations.

 The word "configuration" is an overloaded term and has a different meaning outside of the context of dependency management.

-Metadata is the data that describes the module in more detail e.g. information about the project or required transitive dependencies.
+Metadata is the data that describes the module in more detail e.g. information about the location of artifacts or required transitive dependencies.

 A module version represents a distinct set of changes of a released module.
-For example

 18.0 represents the version of the module with the coordinates